Boss sent overpaid IT know-nothings home – until an ON switch proved elusive

 Nobody told me it needed electricity, honest

-ON-CALL Why look at that!
+On-Call Why look at that!
 The end of the working week is upon us, which means it’s time to dip into the mailbag to bring you another instalment of On-Call, The Register’s reader-contributed tales of tech support trauma.

 This week meet “Abraham” who was once “called in to move a big printer.”